elastic/beats/generator/metricbeat/{beat}/README.md

 ## Use vendoring

 We recommend to use vendoring for your beat.
 This means the dependencies are put into your beat folder.
-The beats team currently uses [glide](https://github.com/Masterminds/glide) for vendoring.
+The beats team currently uses [govendor](https://github.com/kardianos/govendor) for vendoring.

 ```
-glide init
+govendor init
-glide update --quick
+govendor update +e
 ```

 This will create a directory `vendor` inside your repository.
 To make sure all dependencies for the Makefile commands are loaded from the vendor directory, find the following line in your Makefile: